United Electrical, Radio and Machine Workers of America

 The United Electrical, Radio and Machine Workers of America (UE) is a labor union representing workers in both the private and public sectors across the United States.

 Several authors regard UE as one of the more democratic and politically progressive national unions in the United States.
 UE emphasizes its principles of democratic unionism with its longstanding slogan, "The members run this union."

-Now representing 23,000 workers in a variety of industries, UE continues actively organizing private and public sector workers, and its democratic structure and practices have attracted several small independent unions to affiliate.
-Over the past two decades the union has built a strategic alliance with the Authentic Labor Front, an independent Mexican union, and UE is broadly active in international labor outreach and solidarity.
+As of 2019, UE membership was reported at 35,000.
+UE organizes private and public sector workers.
+Its practices attracted several small independent unions to affiliate.
+Since 1992, the union has built an alliance with the Authentic Labor Front, an independent Mexican union, and UE is active in international labor outreach.